 - Title IX of the Education Amendments of 1972

 - The Age Discrimination in Employment Act of 1976 (ADEA)

 - The Equal Pay Act of 1963

-- The Americans with Disabilities Act of 1990 as amended
+- The Americans with Disabilities Act of 1990, as amended (ADA)

 - The Genetic Information Nondiscrimination Act of 2008

 - The Vietnam Era Veterans’ Readjustment Assistance Act (VEVRA)